burkeholland/prompt-crafting-github-copilot/README.md

 > Variables are a way to pass certain specific pieces of context to GitHub Copilot.
 For instance, we've talked about how important it is to always select the most relevant code to your prompt.
 But sometimes you need to reference an entire file.
 You can do this with a variable.

-> For instance, right now we are returning JSON data from our controller, but we're not using a model.
-We're using an object and putting the directly in the response.
-Ideally we would tell the JSON what to convert to here.
+> For instance, right now we are returning JSON data from our service, but we're not using a model.
+Ideally we would return an array of vehicle model objects.
 For that, we need a model.
 I happen to have some of the vehicle data from the database in a CSV file here.
 What we can do is to ask Copilot to generate a model for us.
 But we need to give it the context of the file.

 > Let's start a new chat in the chat sidebar.
 It's important to clear out old context since Copilot is using the history of this chat to inform it's answers.
 You can always roll back to a previous chat with the history button here.